fcardinaux/chess-move-generator.js/readme.md

 ## Conventions

-[Forsyth–Edwards Notation (FEN)](http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) is used to describe a particular board position.
+The [Forsyth–Edwards Notation (FEN)](http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) is used to describe a particular board position.